 Types of nets on display

 The Fishing Gear Museum is also an interesting place for students, researchers and tourists to visit and study.
-For subjects that require direct observation, instead of having to go to seaports or areas with fishing gear to study, students only need to go to the museum to directly observe and learn information.
+For subjects that require direct observation, instead of having to go to seaports or areas with fishing gear to learn about, students only need to go to the museum to directly observe and learn information.

 Nguyen Quynh Nhu, a student majoring in business and commerce at Nha Trang University, happily shared: "Although I don't study a subject related to fisheries, when I came here to see the artifacts, I was very impressed, especially the map of Vietnam with LED lights placed in the middle of the room."